Contact Us

 Table of Contents

 When a loved one needs extra help to stay safe and comfortable in their own home, the term "home care" might come to mind.
-But did you know there are different types of home care available?
-One option that's gaining popularity is non-medical home care, a valuable resource that offers support and companionship without involving skilled medical services.
+While some families consider an assisted living facility, many find that supportive services in their own homes provide the ideal solution.
+One option that's gaining popularity is non-medical home care, a valuable resource that offers support and companionship without involving skilled nursing services.

-In this article, we'll delve into what non-medical home care is, the benefits it provides, and how our compassionate team at APEX Health Services can make a difference in the lives of those you care about.
+In this article, we'll delve into what non-medical home care is, the benefits it provides, and how our compassionate team of home care providers at APEX Health Services can make a difference in the lives of those you care about.

 Let's explore how non-medical home care can provide peace of mind for you and your family.